Automunge/AutoMunge/README.md

 designation for supplements/replaces refers purely to the question of whether the column to which the trasnform is being applied is kept in place or removed.
-Please note that it is a quirck of the function that no original column can be left in place without the application of some trasnformation such as to alloy the building of the apppripriate data structures, thus at least one replacement primitive must always be included.
+Please note that it is a quirck of the function that no original column can be left in place without the application of some transformation such as to allow the building of the apppripriate data structures, thus at least one replacement primitive must always be included.
 If a user does wish to leave a column in place unaltered, they can simply assign that column to the 'excl' root category.

+Now we'll start here by listing again the family tree primitives for those root categories built into the automunge library.
+After that we'll give a quick narrative for each of the associated transformation functions.
+First here again are the family tree primitives.

 ```
 'greatgrandparents' : upstream / first generation / suplements column / with offspring